FAQs

 Students with this status are eligible to take up to 9 credits (3 graduate courses).

-Students who wish to complete a graduate program (M.Ed., M.A., or Certificate) MUST complete a graduate application for admission with The Office of Graduate Studies.
+Students who wish to complete a graduate program (M.Ed., M.A., or Certificate) MUST complete a graduate application for admission with the Office of Graduate Enrollment .

-2. Matriculated Students – Students who have completed a graduate application for admissions and have been accepted into a graduate program
+2. Matriculated Students – Students who have completed a graduate application for admission the Office of Graduate Enrollment and have been accepted into a graduate program.

 What is PAWS?